khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 </div>
 <br>

 Areas are added using the "_Add new area_" button.
-When adding an area, a name for this can be stated.
+At this point the area's name may be stated.
 An area can be deleted by activating the
 "**x**" sign in the greyed area-boxes and renamed by activating the edition-sign next to "**x**" sign.
 Zones are added to the areas by activating the "**+**" sign in the greyed area-boxes.

 #### Zone settings